rickosborne/cascades/md/34-6-1-sandstorm.md

 I flipped down the seats and picked up my textbook.
 Each of us reaching into the lavatory, Edna and I got Mary to her feet and shuffled her into the jump seats.
-Mary picked at the book in my arm while we buckled her in, like a baby grasping for its bottle.
+Mary picked at the book in my arm while we buckled her in, oddly interested in it.
 I pulled it away from her and tossed it into one of the empty storage compartments on the wall.
 Mary was holding her stomach when I turned back.

 "Don't … feel …"

 I knelt next to her, brushing her cheek with the back of my fingers.
+Reaching into another compartment on the wall, I extracted a pair of airsick bags and handed them to Edna while keeping my eyes on Mary.

 "I know.
 We're going to make it better, I promise."
 I looked to Edna.
-"Is there anything I can get you for her?"
+"Is there anything else I can get you for her?"

 "No, thank you."